taylormck/learn-opengl/docs/CONSIDERATIONS.md

 My main focus will be on gaining a better understanding of how the GPU works, and how to work with it.
 A Vulkan-based renderer seems to be the ideal battleground for mastering this topic.

+After that, I've got another toddler's worth of books to start pulling ideas from, such as the GPU Gems/Pro/Zen series.
+The skies the limit.